When Do Babies Wave, Clap, and Point? - Baby Chick

 Share

-How Their Skills Develop
+How Baby Gestures Develop

 When Do Babies Point?

-How You Can Encourage Your Baby
+How to Encourage Your Baby to Point and Gesture

-Before babies can gesture with their hands, it is still important to remain attuned to the baby’s wants and needs by watching their eye gaze.
+Before babies can gesture with their hands, it is still important to remain attuned to their wants and needs by observing their eye gaze.
 Babies will let us know what they want or are interested in by what they look at.
 Usually, the longer babies gaze at something, the more interested they are.2 If you see your baby staring at a toy, pick it up and hand it to your baby.
 They are already subtly communicating before they can even talk or gesture!

 When Do Babies Clap?